 The City has reviewed and accepted all comments and recommendations that were submitted via the Citizen Participation Survey, received during the public comment and public hearing processes.
-All comments and recommendations received were considered as part of the HOME-ARP Allocation Plan development process.
+All comments and recommendations received were considered as part of the HOME-ARP Allocation Plan development process and are included in Appendix H.